 "They who have my commandments and keep them are those who love me; and those who love me will be loved by my Father, and I will love them and reveal myself to them."
 Judas (not Iscariot) said to him, "Lord, how is it that you will reveal yourself to us, and not to the world?"
 Jesus answered him, "Those who love me will keep my word, and my Father will love them, and we will come to them and make our home with them.
 Whoever does not love me does not keep my words; and the word that you hear is not mine, but is from the Father who sent me.
 I have said these things to you while I am still with you.
 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you."

-If we are led by the Holy Spirit, we can be instruments of healing power, like Paul and Barnabas.
-We may find faith strong enough to help and heal them, as they did.
-Today's Scriptures suggest this healing frame of mind.
+If we are led by the Holy Spirit, we can be instruments of healing for others.
+Today’s Scriptures suggest how we can enter into this healing frame of mind.

-2. Grace is near at hand, all around us.
-God's word is written everywhere.
-The Spirit enables us to hear God's word, as though spoken for the first time, directly to our hearts.
-The message comes from the Father and sent Jesus out on his ministry of healing.
-As Paul expressed it in today's reading: "the living God made heaven and earth and the sea and all that is in them. … In bestowing his benefits, he has not hidden himself from us.
-From the heavens he sends down rain and rich harvests; your spirits he fills with food and delight."
+Grace is near at hand, all around us.
+As St Paul said in Athens: “the living God made heaven and earth and the sea and all that is in them. … In bestowing his benefits, he has not hidden himself from us.
+From the heavens he sends down rain and rich harvests; your spirits he fills with food and delight.”

-3. If the word is everywhere, it belongs to everyone.
+The message of salvation belongs to everyone.
 It cannot be hoarded as our private property.
-By its nature it must be shared or it dies.
-Just as the Father's word, as Jesus said, "is not mine" but is "to instruct you in everything," so the word we receive in our hearts must continuously flow through us to inspire new life in others.
+Just as the Father’s message came through Jesus so the message we have received must flow through us to inspire new life in others.

-The verb "to love" is central to today's gospel.
-It speaks of our love for Jesus, his love for us, and the Father's love for us.
-God the Father shows his love by giving us the Son.
-Jesus shows his love for us by laying down his life for us, and by telling us all he has learnt from the Father.
-We show our love for Jesus by keeping his word, by living according to his teaching, which is summed up as "love one another as I have loved you."
+The verb “to love” is central to the gospel.
+It covers our love for Jesus, his love for us, and the Father’s love for the whole of creation.
+We show our love for Jesus by keeping his word and following his teaching, which is summed up as “love one another as I have loved you.”

 He promises to send us the Advocate, the Holy Spirit.
-The grace of the Holy Spirit keeps reviving in our minds the outlook of Jesus.
-The Holy Spirit helps us to keep Jesus' word, and especially to "love one another as I have loved you."
-In that gospel, there is a whole vision of the Christian life: God's relationship with us as Father, Son and Spirit, and our loving relationship with each other.
+The grace of the Spirit revives in our minds the outlook of Jesus.
+The Holy Spirit helps us to “love one another as I have loved you.”
+This is a whole vision of the Christian life: God’s relationship with us as Father, Son and Spirit, and our relationship with each other.